MIC-DKFZ/MedNeXt/README.md

 # MedNeXt

+Copyright © German Cancer Research Center (DKFZ), [Division of Medical Image Computing (MIC)](https://www.dkfz.de/en/mic/index.php).
+Please make sure that your usage of this code is in compliance with the [code license](https://github.com/MIC-DKFZ/MedNeXt/blob/main/LICENSE).

-MedNeXt is a fully ConvNeXt architecture for 3D medical image segmentation designed to leverage the scalability of the ConvNeXt block while being customized to the challenges of sparsely annotated medical image segmentation datasets.
+**MedNeXt** is a fully ConvNeXt architecture for 3D medical image segmentation designed to leverage the scalability of the ConvNeXt block while being customized to the challenges of sparsely annotated medical image segmentation datasets.
 MedNeXt is a model under development and is expected to be updated periodically in the near future.